-Plant Safety Management
+■Plant Safety Management

-To ensure early responses to any problems, every plant's facilities management department conducts monthly comprehensive safety inspections of each equipment to achieve compliance, environmental protection, and the prevention of accidents.
+To ensure early responses to any problems, every plant's facilities management department conducts comprehensive safety inspections of each equipment twice a year to achieve compliance, environmental protection, and the prevention of accidents.
+The results of the inspections are horizontally disseminated as necessary to improve safety.